By the way, fighting the ravages of a common cold swept over me.

 There's no question.

-They were there was not one shackle on the Israelis from the United States.
+There was not one shackle on the Israelis from the United States.

-It was clear you go in there and you kick butt.
+You go in there and you kick butt.

-There was a piece what's it on Friday by Amil Imani.
+There was a piece, what's it, on Friday, by Amil Imani.

-Emil Imani is an Iranian who uh has gotten out of the country and disagrees entirely with the regime there.
+Emil Imani is an Iranian who has gotten out of the country and disagrees entirely with the regime there.

-A new generation of useful idiots that Lenin identified as those who lived in liberal democracies and furthered the work of communism.
+He said, Islam enjoys a large and influential ally among non-Muslims, a new generation of useful idiots that Lenin identified as those who lived in liberal democracies and furthered the work of communism.

-This new generation of useful idiots also lives in liberal democracies, but serves the cause of Islamo fascism, another virulent form of totalitarian ideology.
+This new generation of useful idiots also lives in liberal democracies, but serves the cause of Islamo-fascism, another virulent form of totalitarian ideology.

 And here he defines useful idiots.